ThatCoolCoder/foss-rcas/Docs/CreatingAircraft.md

 This is a preliminary document and needs to be expanded on in the future.

+## **This guide is currently incorrect**

+It fails to mention the new ControlHub system that has been created.

 ## Prerequisites

-While it might be technically possible to create models without installing the Godot engine, the easiest way to make models is to install the Godot engine and download the source code for
+While it might be technically possible to create models without installing the Godot engine, the easiest way to make models is to install the Godot engine (make sure to get the Mono version) and download this project from GitHub.

 ## Modelling